Disability Living Allowance: Highest rate eligibility

 Individuals are entitled to the highest rate care component if they meet one of the day conditions and one of the night conditions for the middle rate care component.

 Mobility component

 DLA mobility component is paid at one of two rates: lower and higher.
 From April 2021 the rates are:

 Lower rate eligibility

-Individuals are entitled to the lower rate mobility component if they are so severely mentally or physically disabled that they cannot walk outdoors on an unfamiliar route without guidance or supervision from another person most of the time.
+Individuals are entitled to the lower rate mobility component if, due to a mental or physical disability, they cannot walk outdoors on an unfamiliar route without guidance or supervision from another person most of the time.